Touch Screen Keyboard

 The alpha-numeric layout enables you to type numbers and 35 other characters: arithmetic signs, brackets, currency symbols, etc.

-Touch Screen Keyboard has several default features that accelerate and facilitate typing on a touch screen.
-For instance, the program will automatically add a space and press Shift after a period.
+For instance, the program can automatically capitalize the first letter of each sentence.
 If you press a key on a touch screen, you will see a small tooltip window with the corresponding character in the area not covered with your finger.

 What is a touch screen?